metablaster/WindowsFirewallRuleset/Readme/LegacySupport.md

 ## Modification 4

-It is unknown what system software dependencies are required, but you need to install minimum .NET framework version 4.5 for Windows PowerShell.
+It's hard to tell what software or module dependencies might be required for your target environment, and once you learn that you should modify version requirements in `Config\ProjectSettings.ps1`

+For example .NET framework version 4.5 for Windows PowerShell may be absolute minimum to be able to use commandlets from modules provided by Microsoft.

 ## Modification 5

 Visit `Test` folder and run all tests individually to confirm modules and their functions work as expected, any failure should be fixed before loading rules to save yourself from frustration.

+To save you some time debugging you should also run code analysis with [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) with following rules enabled:

+1. PSUseCompatibleCmdlets
+2. PSUseCompatibleSyntax